 So, if by “more powerful” you mean “wetter”, then it looks like the future will be full of life-threatening and record-breaking floods.

 Hurricanes also produce phenomena known as storm surges.
 As these storms are low-pressure monsters, they are able to suck up the sea with them as they near land.
+Their powerful winds, however, do most of the work in causing seawater to rush onto the shore.
 Global sea levels are rising at a remarkable rate, which means that each year, the storm surges of hurricanes are higher than they should be.

 As there’s also no real limit to sea level rise, again, in this sense, hurricanes will continue to get more powerful as the climate continues to change.